 Collaborative Climate Implementation

-Hello Nonprofit Partners!
+Hello Nonprofit, Business, Local Government & Community Partners !
 Congrats on all the climate-friendly legislation we helped the 2023 Legislature to pass!

-Let’s ensure all our new MN climate policies and funding get implemented!
+Let’s ensure our new climate policies and funding get implemented locally!

-Add to our list of MN Climate Coalitions that can share implementation updates
+Add to our list of MN Climate Coalitions supporting local implementation

 Comments from Resilient Cities and Communities for the City of Minneapolis Climate Equity Plan